yukikotakahata/1701QCA-assessment-2/index.md

  ![Image](device orchestra1.png)
  ![Image](device orchestra2.png)
  This project achieved fun of interactive technologies and music.
 It is amusing to watch.

-### *Brief resource name/description* ###

-*Provide a link, reference, or whatever is required for somebody else to find the resource.
-Then provide a few comments about what you have drawn from the resource.*

 ## Conceptual progress ##